Join Date: Apr 2012

 At the end of the day, 2011 was littered with a Game of the Year for everyone.
 I figured to have discovered my own way back in January with Dead Space 2, but found myself coming back to my memories of Dark Souls more often than Isaac Clarke’s second adventure in losing his mind.
 The trial and error learning curve, “pick your poison” exploration, and overall feeling of satisfaction upon completing what once felt like an insurmountable boss battle is enough to stick with a gamer for a lifetime.
 Try Dark Souls, because you’ve never had a complete experience this rewarding in gaming.

-Super Bowl Champion Seahawks fan since 1997.
-St. Louis Cardinal fan.
+Lifelong St. Louis Cardinals fan.
+Lifelong Seattle Seahawks fan.
 John Smoltz collector.
 Garbage Pail Kids expert.
-Occasional smart-ass, rarely a dumbass.